youpu-shizi/-0/README.md

 #### -0
-## this repo is gonna the beggening from the -0 to dream
+## this repo is gonna the beggening from the -0 to my dream
 # inshaalah